 - a.
 This website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
-When you leave our website, we encourage you to read the privacy policy of every website you visit. - Information solely on SRS' behalf ("Agents").
+When you leave our website, we encourage you to read the privacy policy of every website you visit. - b.
+SRS may utilize third-party service providers that process your Personal Information solely on SRS' behalf ("Agents").
 When SRS transfers your Personal Information to its Agents, your Personal Information will be used only for limited and specified purposes.
 SRS will take reasonable and appropriate steps to ensure that its Agents process your personal information in a manner consistent with the organization's obligations under the Principles.
 SRS remains responsible and liable if the Agents that SRS engages to process your Personal Information on SRS' behalf do so in a manner inconsistent with this Online Privacy Policy, unless SRS proves that it is not responsible for the event giving rise to the damage. - c.
 SRS may share aggregated demographic information with our partners and advertisers.
 This is not linked to any Personal Information that can identify any individual person. - d.
 SRS uses outside third parties to ship orders and financial serviceoriented third parties to bill users for goods and services.
 All parties with which SRS shares your Personal Information are bound by confidentiality and data transfer agreements consistent with this Online Privacy Policy. - e.
 SRS may partner with third parties to provide other specific services, including, but not limited to registration for SRS conferences and other SRS program and educational materials.
 When the user signs up for these services, we may share names, or other contact information that is necessary for the third party to provide these services.
 SRS may autopopulate forms utilized by these third parties with data contained in SRS managed cookies.
-These third parties are not allowed to use your f.
-SRS may share email information with third parties who provide a payper-use list rental service in order to allow third parties to provide mailed content to other SRS' members.
+These third parties are not allowed to use your